mrapp-ke/MLRL-Boomer/doc/quickstart/parameters.rst

 * ``--one-hot-encoding`` (Default value = False)

-  * True, if one-hot-encoding should be used for encoding nominal attributes, False otherwise.
-One-hot-encoding is not necessary to be able to handle nominal attributes, as the algorithm can handle this kind of attributes natively.
+  * True, if one-hot-encoding should be used to encode nominal attributes, False otherwise.
+One-hot-encoding is not required to be able to handle nominal attributes, as the algorithm can handle this kind of attributes natively.

 * ``--feature-format`` (Default value = auto)